Open Minds Therapy LLC

 1. Black Ambition

-• Services: Grants and funding opportunities for Black and Latinx entrepreneurs in tech, design, and healthcare.
+• Services: Cash prizes, mentorship, and accelerator programs for Black and Latinx founders in tech, design, and health.

 • Website: blackambitionprize.com